Keep up to date with how projects are going, and understand the process so far. New events will be added as the project progresses.

 Contractors have made a start at the eastern end of Cobham Drive, alongside the old Aberdeen Quay seawall, to shift the kerb to make space for the 3m bike path and 2m footpath.

 The footpath, to be constructed of exposed aggregate, will be alongside the seawall, with the asphalt bike path closest to the road.

 This first stage of the project will focus on the area between Calabar Road roundabout and Miramar Wharf.
 Contractors will start by re-marking the painted median and moving the raised median islands further across Cobham Drive towards the hill so the kerb by the seawall can be extended by 2m.

 Traffic management will be in place and people walking and biking will still be able to use the route.
 Parking spaces in this area will be cordoned off and any cars parked there will be towed nearby.
 Owners of towed vehicles can phone the Council's Contact Centre on 04 499 4444.

-The work on this section is expected to be finished by the end of November.
-The road will then be resealed.
+The work on this section is expected to be finished by Christmas, including resealing the road.

 Meanwhile, work is continuing on detailed designs for the next stage of the project, which will include:

 installing new street lighting poles along Cobham Drive - most of these will be located in the central medians.
 This will allow the overhead trolley bus cable poles and kerbside street light poles to be removed

 building the next section of the bike path and footpath between Evans Bay Parade and Calabar Road roundabout